How can you make high quality weather observations?

 Guidelines for observing the weather

 Meteorological observations have never been more in demand, nor more widely available.
-The Society has released a set of guidelines for people wishing to make high-quality observations, which can be downloaded here.
+The Society has released a set of guidelines for people wishing to make high-quality observations, which can be downloaded from the Resources on this page.

 Weather Observations Website